-E-books have a number of advantages over printed guides.
+E-books have some advantages over printed guides.
 They are free to create, cost nothing to disseminate to the public, and they are paperless—making them the most powerful of marketing tools for law firms.

 In addition to taking much less of your marketing budget, your law firm’s e-book can add to your: